A revised edition of The Age of Grievance, a New York Times best seller, is out in paperback 5/13/25!

 “An astonishing, alarming catalogue of the grievances that we nurture.
 I kept wanting to skip to the section on solutions (which are smart and hopeful, don't worry) but I couldn't do it.
 The writing was so sharp and good that I didn't want to miss anything!
 Damn you, Bruni!” — Amanda Ripley, author of High Conflict

-“The Age of Grievance is much-needed reading for the self-righteous Ivy Leaguer and the red-hatted insurrectionist alike.” — Tim Miller, author of Why We Did It: A Travelogue from the Republican Road to Hell
+“The Age of Grievance is much-needed reading for the self-righteous Ivy Leaguer and the red-hatted insurrectionist alike.” — Tim Miller, host of The Bulwark Podcast, MSNBC analyst and author of Why We Did It: A Travelogue from the Republican Road to Hell

 Selected interviews about and coverage of the book: